stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part1.md

 ### DICE's Frostbite
 寒霜

- >Frostbite boasts a powerful unified asset creation tool called FrostEd, a powerful tools pipeline known as Backend Services, and a powerful runtime game engine.
-EA
+ >DICE's efforts to create a game engine for Battlefield Bad Company in 2006!
+Frostbite boasts a powerful unified asset creation tool called
+FrostEd, a powerful tools pipeline known as Backend Services, and a powerful runtime game engine.
 >https://www.ea.com/frostbite/engine